bhubie/talks/blazor-render-modes/slides/slides.md

 <!--
   - With the latest version - we also got performance improvements with prerendering
-  - The server will output Html as quickly as possible, increassing the First Contentful Paint (FCP) -->
+  - [click] The server will output Html as quickly as possible, increassing the First Contentful Paint (FCP)
+  - [click] Prerendering is enabled by default for interactive components (InteractiveServer, InteractiveWebAssembly)
+  - [click] If Desired - you can opt out of it on certain components

+-->

 ---